-Chief_Mouser Posted December 8, 2023 Share Posted December 8, 2023 Or Vals.
+Chief_Mouser Posted December 8, 2023 Posted December 8, 2023 Or Vals.
 3 Quote The Bell Inn, Bath.
-Live music venue and real ale pub (thebellinnbath.co.uk) I am in the homepage picture... or I would be if they hadn't cropped off the bottom part of it. 🍻 Link to comment Share on other sites More sharing options...
+Live music venue and real ale pub (thebellinnbath.co.uk) I am no longer in the homepage picture.
+I would have been but the bus home came along before they took it 😟.

-wheelsup_cavu Posted December 8, 2023 Share Posted December 8, 2023 14 minutes ago, Chief_Mouser said: Or Vals.
+wheelsup_cavu Posted December 8, 2023 Posted December 8, 2023 14 minutes ago, Chief_Mouser said: Or Vals.
 Glad you said it.
 I was starting to question my aircraft identification skills.
 Wheels 4 Quote Download Missions, Skins, & Essential files for IL-2 1946 and several other game series from Mission4Today.
-Link to comment Share on other sites More sharing options...

-IckyAtlas Posted December 10, 2023 Author Share Posted December 10, 2023 On 12/7/2023 at 12:08 AM, Boom said: Am I right?
+IckyAtlas Posted December 10, 2023 Author Posted December 10, 2023 On 12/7/2023 at 12:08 AM, Boom said: Am I right?
 Is it the USS Pennyslvania?
 Unfortunately I do not know what was the ship depicted in this picture.
 I am not sure it is the exact reproduction of an existing ship, maybe a more artistic depiction of an existing ship.
-2 Quote Link to comment Share on other sites More sharing options...
+2 Quote

-Boom Posted December 11, 2023 Share Posted December 11, 2023 Ahh well, no prob.
+Boom Posted December 11, 2023 Posted December 11, 2023 Ahh well, no prob.
 Either way, it is a very emotive picture.
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts